menu

 Demographics

-The percentage of adults in Eagle Butte who are college-educated is close to the national average for all communities of 21.84%: 18.72% of the adults in Eagle Butte have a bachelor's degree or advanced degree.
+In terms of college education, Eagle Butte is nearly on par with the US average for all cities of 21.84%: 17.61% of adults 25 and older in Eagle Butte have a bachelor's degree or advanced degree.

-Eagle Butte is a somewhat ethnically-diverse city.
+Eagle Butte is a very ethnically-diverse city.
 The people who call Eagle Butte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eagle Butte residents report their race to be Native American, followed by White.
-Important ancestries of people in Eagle Butte include German, Irish, Norwegian, Russian, and Czech.
+Important ancestries of people in Eagle Butte include German, Irish, Czech, Norwegian, and French.

 The most common language spoken in Eagle Butte is English.
 Other important languages spoken here include Native American languages and Spanish.